NicolasNeubauer/country_code_converter/README.md

 # country_code_converter
-Converts between different naming schemas for countries (ISO2, ISO3, car plate IDs, numerical, english, German).
+Converts between different naming schemas for countries (ISO2, ISO3, car plate IDs, numerical, English, German, centroid).

-`country_code_converter.py` exposes the main method `get_cc` which looks for a country with value `from_value` in the column for `from_standard` and returns the column for `to_standard` or the whole row, if `to_standard` is left unspecified.
+`country_code_converter.py` exposes the main method `get_cc`.
+It looks for a country with value `from_value` (e.g. DEU) in the column specified by `from_standard` (e.g. iso3) and returns, for the column defined by `to_standard` (e.g. iso2) the corresponding value (e.g. DE), or the whole row, if `to_standard` is left unspecified.

 Some additional information is included which is not, technically speaking, a country code, like full names or the centroid.

 ## Command-line usage
 python country_code_converter.py from_standard from_value [to_standard]